SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/AdvaArcTulia.md

 - Adva meets Arete | Arete is understanding and forgiving of their actions, confusing Adva who expected to be outcasted.

 ⦿ **E-Year 2036**
-- Adva lives peacefully and quietly with Rai, Adva, and Imbra in the Amazon Rainforest, only being encountered by local revolting Elemental Factions.
+- Adva lives peacefully and quietly with Rai, Arete, and Imbra in the Amazon Rainforest, only being encountered by local revolting Elemental Factions.

 ⦿ **E-Year 2038** (END OF TULIA ARC [?
 Might change- but just for now, 2038 is the end.]
 - Adva and her new squad have grown close, but she questions her actions.
 The human pleading to her constantly rings through her mind.